aiocat/taixoxo/README.md

 ## Usage

 - You must install modded version fo technosu skin first.
 If you want to install automatically, just open `setup-skin.bat` as administrator in taixoxo folder and it will install it.
 Then open osu! and select `Technosu Modden (v1.0)` skin.
-- Switch osu! to window mode and select one of these resulations:
+- Switch osu! to window mode and select one of these resolution:
   - 800x600
   - 1024x768 (**recommended**)
   - 1152x864